 The exhibition includes 70 color prints in 70x100cm, mounted on DBOND 3mm.

-The exhibition is supplied the book Reading, published by Phaidon and available in English.
+The exhibition is supplied by a video and the book Reading, published by Phaidon and available in English.

 If you have a request for a custom-made exhibition, contact us.